-Encompassing everything from retail outlets to team offices, this massive structure will also feature a large outdoor video display.
-A practice facility will also be located inside the arena.
+Encompassing everything from retail outlets to team offices, this massive structure also features a large outdoor video display.
+A practice facility is also be located inside the arena.
 The revolutionary design is sure to influence future arenas in other cities.
 The Detroit Red Wings also call this venue home.

 The 60 luxury suites encircling the playing surface offer some of the best vantage points in the building for catching all of the action for both basketball and hockey.
 True comfort is what these boxes are all about.
 In addition to the brand new accommodations, these suites offer large theater style seating to provide your guests with a great spot to enjoy the game.
 They can also take advantage of the kitchen area with a wet bar and refrigerator to go along with amazing catering options.
 These climate-controlled luxury boxes also feature HDTVs so you can see all of the other games going on around the league.

 LuxuryVIPSuites.com is in the unique position to offer these suites at Little Caesars Arena to our clients based on the strong relationships that we have built with the suite owners in this venue.
 If you are looking to host an event in the Detroit area, reach out to us today at 610-828-7407 to begin the process of acquiring your suite for the next Detroit Pistons home game.